paigemca/heavyrain/README.md

 # heavy rain

-A hand-painted browser game.
-Move a girl through a rainstorm and catch as many raindrops as you can before you run out of lives.
+Catch as many raindrops as you can before you run out of lives.

 **[Play here](https://paigemca.github.io/heavyrain/heavyrain.html)**